Azure/Industrial-IoT/docs/manual/readme.md

 This option will map the `/mount` directory within the Docker container to the `/mount` directory on the host gateway OS.
 Every time the container is restarted, the OPC UA certificate stored in the `/mount/pki` application certificate store will be read and reused by the OPC Publisher module and no new certificate will be generated.

 Another feature of OPC UA that is often turned off by OT administrators is user authentication.
 User authentication is another authentication layer on top of the client/server authentication described above.
 Most OPC UA servers only support anonymous user authentication but some support user authentication based on username and password.
 If this is the case, a username and password must be supplied to the OPC Publisher’s publish command via the `PublishStartRequestApiModel -> RequestHeaderApiModel -> CredentialApiModel`.
-A similar setting exists when running the OPC Publisher in “standalone mode”.
+A similar setting exists when running the OPC Publisher in "standalone mode".
 There, username and password can be set in the `publishednodes.json` file (properties `OpcAuthenticationUsername` and `OpcAuthenticationPassword`).

 #### Check IoT Edge

 To troubleshoot an IoT Edge device, follow these steps:

--   Run “`iotedge check`” for windows or “`sudo iotedge check`” for Linux
+- Run "`iotedge check`" for windows or "`sudo iotedge check`" for Linux

--   View the status of the IoT Edge security manager: “`Get-Service iotedge`” for windows or “`systemctl status iotedge`” for linux*.*
+- View the status of the IoT Edge security manager: "`Get-Service iotedge`" for windows or "`systemctl status iotedge`" for linux*.*

--   Restart the IoT Edge Security Daemon: “`Restart-Service iotedge`“ for windows or “`systemctl restart iotedge`” for linux.
+- Restart the IoT Edge Security Daemon: "`Restart-Service iotedge`" for windows or "`systemctl restart iotedge`" for linux.

--   Check the logs: “`iotedge logs <container name>`”
+- Check the logs: "`iotedge logs <container name>`"

--   Restart containers: “`iotedge restart <container name>`”
+- Restart containers: "`iotedge restart <container name>`"

--   Restart the IoT Edge runtime containers: “`iotedge restart edgeAgent && iotedge restart edgeHub`"
+- Restart the IoT Edge runtime containers: "`iotedge restart edgeAgent && iotedge restart edgeHub`"

 For more detailed description on how to troubleshoot IoT Edge device, please refer to <https://docs.microsoft.com/en-us/azure/iot-edge/troubleshoot-common-errors>